dfkaye/constructor/README.md

 Extending Natives?
 ==================

-YES, you can inherit from Native functions but there are some caveats - see the [test/extend/using-natives.js](https://github.com/dfkaye/Constructor/blob/master/test/extend/using-natives.js) file for a complete implementation of a SubArray that inherits from the native Array constructor.
+YES, you can inherit from Native functions, but there are some caveats - see the [test/extend/using-natives.js](https://github.com/dfkaye/Constructor/blob/master/test/extend/using-natives.js) file for a complete implementation of a SubArray that inherits from the native Array constructor.

+And the caveats?
+The use of the internal [[Class]] identifier in the JS engines differs between IE 6-8 and all the others (not surprisingly) - but all have a common restriction in that special methods based on the [[Class]] will fail on any objects not identified as constructed by that [[Class]].

+tl;dr -
+* subclassing Array requires overwriting concat() and toString() methods.
+* IE 6-8 iterations fail on 'this.length' on subarray instances.
+* IE 6-7 don't allow subclasses to inherit any methods in this implementation of constructor inheritance.

 git & github